 Annually, the ICSO is provided with a summary of all crime occurring on campus.
-Frequent meetings or telephone conversations between the Sheriff (and/or his designee) and the director of campus safety allow for exchanges of routine information on a timely basis.
+Frequent meetings or telephone conversations between the Sheriff (and/or his designee) and the Campus Safety Manager allow for exchanges of routine information on a timely basis.
 Additionally, special needs are communicated between agencies as they occur.